08. London Underground

 Post-1945, changing taste in graphic design saw a simplification of the roundel.
 The keylining and eventually the first and last upper case letters were dropped.
 These folder maps for the trail, bus, tram and trolleybus networks show the range of 'bulls-eyes' in use from 1948-1957.

-In his recent book, A Logo for London, David Lawrence traces the history of London's most enduring sign, attempting to pin down the logo's enduring appeal.
+In his book, A Logo for London, David Lawrence traces the history of London's most enduring sign, attempting to pin down the logo's enduring appeal.
 "The logo is sufficiently abstract and yet so widely reproduced that it represents many things for many people – city, transportation, culture, place, a unified system, cool design.
 It's this that makes it a flexible, enduring brand," he says.
 It's never been out of fashion, he adds, "because at worst it tirelessly sits in the background telling us where to catch a bus or train."

-Next page: The Red Cross
+Next page: Best logos ever - The Red Cross